 - Increase Tax base: It is difficult to avoid the proper payment of due taxes in a cashless society, such violations are likely to be greatly reduced.

-- Increased tax base would result in greater revenue for the state and greater amount available to fund the welfare programmes.
+- The increased tax base would result in greater revenue for the state and greater amount available to fund the welfare programmes.

 - Digital transactions bring in better transparency, scalability and accountability.